evanmiller/fmptools/README.md

 FMP Tools
 --

 Some tools for reading FileMaker Pro files (fp3, fp5, fp7, and fmp12).
+See the included [HACKING](./HACKING) file for technical information on the FileMaker format.

 Building from the git source first requires [autoconf](https://www.gnu.org/software/autoconf/):